-The Committee met five times during the 2022/23 academic year.
-During these meetings the Committee received reports on Higher Education, Further Education, Work Based Learning, Digital Learning, Social Inclusion, Excellence in Teaching and Learning, Economic Engagement, Internationalisation, the Engineering & Manufacturing Hub, Safeguarding, Externally Funded Projects, Student Services Provision, Marketing, Student Related Policies and Freedom of Information and Data Protection Activity in addition to the monitoring reports noted above.
-It also received presentations on Quality Assurance and maintained focus on matters identified as being strategically important to the Committee.
+The Committee met four times during the 2023/24 academic year.
+During these meetings the Committee received reports on the College Development Plan, Curriculum Developments, Quality Assurance, the Student Experience, Safeguarding, Business Development Activity, Social Inclusion and Strategic Partnerships.
+It also maintained focus on matters identified as being strategically important to the Committee.

 The Curriculum & Quality Assurance Committee undertakes an annual review of its effectiveness.
-The review undertaken for 2022/23 demonstrated that the Committee had been effective in discharging its responsibilities in line with its Terms of Reference and the Annual Programme of Business agreed at the beginning of the year.
+The review undertaken for 2023/24 demonstrated that the Committee had been effective in discharging its responsibilities in line with its Terms of Reference and the Annual Programme of Business agreed at the beginning of the year.